 From Simulmondo to Genias

 Genias was originally founded in 1989, the business project of Riccardo Arioti, son of Mario, the man behind the massive invasion of the notorious Armati “pirate” cassettes.
 Young Riccardo did not really seem to share his father’s penchant for reproducing games developed by others to merely gain a profit.
-His dream was, instead, to scout around for young talented people busy developing their original games, as to nurture teams for the future and release games with – sure – an “Italian style”, but that could still be sold all over the world, without going for weird sports like bocce.
-“Right from the start, he was aware that it would be almost impossible to gain a profit from such a business endeavor, in Italy especially” remembers Stefan Roda, one of the very first collaborators of Arioti, “his was more of a hobby, rather than an actual job.”
+His dream was, instead, to scout around for young talented people busy developing their original games, as to nurture teams and release games with – sure – an “Italian style”, but that could still be sold all over the world, without going for weird sports like bocce.
+“Right from the start, he was aware that it would be almost impossible to gain a profit from such a business endeavor, in Italy especially” remembers Stefan Roda, one of Arioti’s very first collaborators, “his was more of a hobby, rather than an actual job.”

 Genias: the developer as the publisher